ecofriendly homestead

 Want to learn more about the different environmental benefits of mulch, and the different kinds of organic mulches?
 Check out our organic mulching resource here.

-5. plant garlic and other overwintering crops
+5. Plant garlic and other overwintering crops

 Overwintering food crops are such a joy, as they provide food early in the season and are mostly low maintence.